 To begin, Year 5 embark on the time-travel adventure of a lifetime, as we become ‘ragged’ students from the 1850s gold rush in a 3-day camp at Sovereign Hill, Ballarat.
 We venture underground, pan for gold, attend school with Ma’am, learn trades from blacksmithing to needlework, and get to experience the Eureka Stockade firsthand.
 The year continues with exciting visits to Scienceworks Planetarium, Melbourne Zoo and incursions to the Science Lab in the secondary school.

-Upon entering Year 5, students are given the privilege of being paired up with students from the Early Learning Centre as part of our Buddy program.
-These “buddies” spend time together once a week making crafts, reading, playing sports, and learning together.
-Everyone looks forward to time with their buddies!
+Upon entering Year 5, students are paired up with students from the Early Learning Centre as part of the Buddy program.
+Buddies spend time together once a week, making crafts, reading, playing sports, and learning together.

 This year, the Year 5 & 6 classes were excited to join the secondary school students for the first time in the annual Edinburgh College Swimming Carnival, and later on in the Athletics Carnival.
-Our sports program also offers participation in Hoop Time, Cross Country running with our sister schools as well as the Soccer Tournament.
-Preparations for these events involve some training that is lead out by the Year 10 student coaches.
+The sports program offers participation in Hoop Time, in SEISS Interschool Cross Country competition and Soccer Tournaments.
+Preparations for these events involve training, led by Year 10 student coaches.

-Learning about governing and democracy involves experiential learning in a week-long trip to Canberra, with our two sister schools.
-The Year 6 class experience an informative and fun filled visit the Parliament House, National Archives, Australian Institute of Sport, Government House, War Memorial, Questacon, and much more!
-Other exciting units we explore culminate in trips to the Immigration Museum, IMAX theatre, and continue to explore Science learning in the secondary school Science Lab and with Metro to learn about railway safety.
-Later in the year, we design and manufacture products to sell at our Kids 4 Causes Market Day, which is always a highlight.
+Learning about government and democracy involves experiential learning in a week-long trip to Canberra, with our two sister schools.
+The Year 6 class experience an informative and fun filled visit the Parliament House, National Archives, Australian Institute of Sport, Government House, War Memorial, Questacon.
+Local learning opportunities involve trips to the Melbourne Immigration Museum, IMAX theatre, and science learning in the secondary school Science Lab.
+Later in the year, we design and manufacture products to sell at the Kids 4 Causes Market Day, which is always a highlight.

-Our personal education continues as we develop leadership skills through a service focus Buddy program with our gorgeous Prep students, we lead out in the Circuit Sports Challenge whole school fundraiser, and take all the House and School captains to National Young Leaders Day in the city.
+Our personal development continues as we build leadership skills through a service focus buddy program with Prep students, we lead the Circuit Sports Challenge whole school fundraiser, and take the House and School captains to National Young Leaders Day in the city.